Encourage Contact Between Faculty and Students

 - Contacting students if they miss class or an assignment without notice or explanation

 - Soliciting student feedback

 - Welcoming incorrect answers and correcting them via constructive and respectful feedback

-Chapter 2, “Building Rapport With Students” from Teaching Strategies for the College Classroom: A Collection of Faculty Articles (Weimer, 2013) This book is available in the Center for Learning and Teaching.
+Chapter 2, “Building Rapport With Students” from Teaching Strategies for the College Classroom: A Collection of Faculty Articles (Weimer, 2013), is available in the Center for Learning and Teaching.